Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Numerous professionals nationwide have already earned and renewed their card with AAA Food Handler — a trusted name in food safety training.

 Yes.
-If you supervise food handling or oversee food safety in a licensed food facility in Nebraska, most counties require you to have a valid Food Protection Manager Certification.
-Local health departments enforce standards based on the FDA Food Code and national food safety regulations.
+Under Nebraska LB245 (2025), a valid Food Protection Manager Certification is now required statewide for food establishments.
+Local health departments enforce additional requirements based on the 2022 FDA Food Code and national food safety regulations.

 Yes.
 AAA Food Handler’s ANAB–CFP Accredited Food Protection Manager certification is accepted by Nebraska counties that require certified CFPMs, including Douglas County and Lincoln/Lancaster County.